Student Financial Assistance

 The deadline for submittal of all verification documents is 30 days prior to the end of the academic year/period you are enrolled.
 This designated deadline allows SFA to process and authorize disbursements within the timeframe permitted under regulations set forth for administering the federal and state financial aid programs.
 Failure to provide requested documentation within this timeframe will result in cancellation of your financial aid offers.

-If the student has already received an award notice from Marshall University and corrections are made to the SAR after verification, the student will receive a revised award notice if his or her eligibility has changed.
+If the student has already received an award notice from Marshall University and corrections are made to the FSS after verification, the student will receive a revised award notice if his or her eligibility has changed.

 Enrollment Status